About Pluralsight and

 About Vista Equity Partners

-Global investment firm Vista Equity Partners (@Vista_Equity) seeks investment opportunities in enterprise software, data and technology-enabled organizations, with strategies ranging across private equity, permanent capital, credit and public equity.
-Vista’s long-term investment approach and portfolio of companies ignite collaborative solutions through technology.
-The investment firm supports organizations and technologists with vision and talent to realize sustainable transformation and unlock an even better future.
+Global investment firm Vista Equity Partners leverages private equity, permanent capital, credit and public equity strategies to build stronger, more resilient businesses.
 Founded over two decades ago by Robert F. Smith, Vista has proven that technology continues to drive innovation, fueling a healthier and more prosperous future.

-Vista operates from offices in Austin, Chicago, New York, Oakland, and San Francisco.
-Read more about Vista’s creation and vision, and connect with Vista on YouTube and LinkedIn to explore what industry leaders have to say about the evolution of enterprise software.
+Vista operates offices in Austin, Chicago, New York, Oakland, San Francisco, and Hong Kong.
+Connect with Vista on YouTube and LinkedIn and visit vistaequitypartners.com for more information about the firm.